gardener/gardener-extension-provider-openstack/docs/usage/openstack-resource-tagging.md

 # OpenStack Resource Tagging

-This document describes which OpenStack resources are tagged by `gardener-extension-provider-openstack` and what tags are applied to each resource type.
+This document describes which OpenStack resources are annotated by `gardener-extension-provider-openstack` and what metadata is applied to each resource type.
-At the moment, tagging is implemented only for worker node virtual machines.
+At the moment, metadata tagging is implemented only for worker node virtual machines.

 ## Overview

-The extension applies metadata tags to OpenStack resources for two primary purposes:
+The extension sets server metadata on OpenStack resources for two primary purposes:

 1. **Ownership identification** — marking resources as Gardener-managed so they can be found, filtered, and reconciled correctly.